Azure/autorest.powershell/tests-upgrade/tests-emitter/EdgeZones.Management/target/README.md

 <!-- region Generated -->
-# Az.DeviceRegistry
+# Az.EdgeZones
-This directory contains the PowerShell module for the DeviceRegistry service.
+This directory contains the PowerShell module for the EdgeZones service.

 ---
 ## Info